jamiegibney/rhythmic_shapes/README.md

 ## Concept

-In essence: the playhead position is increment linearly and continuously, and the distance between points is used to track when the playhead "taps" a node.
+In essence: the playhead position is incremented linearly and continuously, and the distance between points is used to track when the playhead "taps" a node.

 ---